Gengshi Emperor: Defeat by the Chimei (Red Eyebrows)

 In the winter of 24 AD, there was an ominous development.
 The Chimei troops stationed at Puyang were weary and wanted to go home.
 Their leaders felt that if they did so, Chimei forces would scatter and would be unable to be gathered again when needed.
-So to give them a purpose for remaining together, their leaders decided to announce that they were attacking the imperial capital Chang'an and, divided the troops into two armies and then headed west.
+So, to give them a purpose for remaining together, their leaders decided to announce that they were attacking the imperial capital Chang'an, divided the troops into two armies and then headed west.

 Liu Xiu, while he had a fairly strong force at his disposal, chose to stand by and wait for the Chimei to destroy the Gengshi Emperor.
 Liu Xiu used the Henei region (modern northern Henan, north of the Yellow River) as his base of operations because of its strategic location.
 The Chimei armies met up at Hongnong (弘農, in modern Sanmenxia, Henan), and defeated the armies that the emperor sent to stop them.

-In 25 AD, the Gengshi Emperor's forces led to the death of the former Western Han emperor-designate, Emperor Ruzi (Liu Ying).
-Two co-conspirators, Fang Wang (方望), the former strategist for the local warlord Wei Xiao (隗囂), and Gong Lin (弓林) led a force of several thousand men, which kidnapped Liu Ying and then occupied Linjing (臨涇, in modern Qingyang, Gansu).
-The Gengshi Emperor sent his prime minister Li Song (李松) with an army to attack them.
-They wiped out the rebel force, killing Liu Ying in the process.
+In 25 AD, Fang Wang (方望), the former strategist for the local warlord Wei Xiao (隗囂), and Gong Lin (弓林) led a force of several thousand men to occupy Linjing (臨涇, in modern Qingyang, Gansu) and kidnapped the former Western Han pretender Liu Ying to restore him.
+The Gengshi Emperor sent the chancellor Li Song (李松) to attack and kill Liu Ying.

 In the summer of 25, Liu Xiu finally made a formal break with the emperor, after his forces and those of the emperor fought over control of the Henei and Luoyang regions.
-Liu Xiu declared himself emperor (establishing the regime known later as the Eastern Han Dynasty).
+Liu Xiu declared himself emperor, establishing the regime known later as the Eastern Han Dynasty.
 His general Deng Yu then captured Shanxi, further reducing the Gengshi Emperor's strength.
-Feeling trapped, a number of the emperor's generals conspired to kidnap him and flee back to their home region of Nanyang (in modern Henan).
+Feeling trapped, a number of the emperor's generals conspired to kidnap him and flee back to their home region of Nanyang in modern-day Henan.
 Their plan was uncovered and many were executed.
 However, one general, Zhang Ang (張卬) occupied most of Chang'an, forcing the Gengshi Emperor to flee, just as the Chimei forces were approaching.

 In the meantime, the Chimei decided that they also needed their own emperor.
-They found three descendants of Liu Zhang, Prince of Chengyang, who had been very popular with the people of his principality (from where many Chimei soldiers came) and who was worshipped as a god after his death.
+They found three descendants of Liu Zhang, Prince of Chengyang, who had been very popular with the people of his principality (where many Chimei soldiers came from) and who was worshipped as a god after his death.
 After drawing lots, the youngest of Liu Zhang's descendants, the 15-year-old Liu Penzi was chosen and declared emperor.
 However, the young "emperor" was not given any power.
 Rather, he was effectively a puppet of the Chimei army.